How to Improve Inventory Control: A Detailed Guide

 4. Environmental Footprint: Excess waste and increased transportation contribute to a larger carbon footprint.
 You might watch metrics like cardboard and packing waste or delivery efficiency.

 5. Missed Opportunities: Tied-up capital limits growth potential, and inaccurate forecasts hinder informed decision-making.
-One small business KPI to consider would be inventory-to-working-capital ratio, which shows how much capital is tied up in inventory.
+One small business KPI to consider would be the inventory-to-working-capital ratio, which shows how much capital is tied up in inventory.
 An ideal rate would be 1:1; if you are over 2:1, you likely have an opportunity to improve.

 These costs can quickly add up.
 Therefore, you need inventory management tools that put data at your fingertips.
 Once you’ve established a baseline, you can begin to make improvements.